Veteran forced to sell home after hefty fines for flying American flag, now headed for trial

 "Sold my place at a tremendous loss and got out of here," Murphree said.

-But all though Murphree has moved on, his legal battle is still ongoing.
+But although Murphree has moved on, his legal battle is still ongoing.

 "Somebody had to stand up and say, 'this is not right,'" Murphree said.